Cinebook: Hardcover series

 During 2017 and 2018 the British publisher Cinebook Limited published a hardcover collection of the series titled; Valerian: The Complete Collection, spread over seven volumes, with three to four stories in each book.
 These volumes are in full original color, printed on glossy paper and measure 220 mm × 290 mm.

-In 2019 Cinebook launched a harcover book series collecting the complete output of Lucky Luke.
+In 2019 Cinebook launched a hardcover book series collecting the complete output of Lucky Luke.